 We’ve recently also published a more in-depth guide on the various kinds of moon cakes.

 Having Moon Cakes

 The moon cake was originally used to worship the Lunar God.
-Later, people gradually combined the Mid-Autumn Festival and the having moon cakes together, as the rounded shape of moon cakes symbolized the moon and family reunion.
+Later, people gradually combined the Mid-Autumn Festival and the having moon cakes together, as the rounded shape of moon cakes symbolised the moon and family reunion.

 Moon cakes were originally made in the family.
 Today, moon cakes are sold in super markets, bakeries and other shops.
 Moon cakes became more exquisite on the outside, and are sold with different kinds of fillings.
 Elegant patterns were made on the crust that represent good luck and good fortune.
 Moreover, sending moon cakes as gifts to the family and loved ones has become a great way of showing feelings of care and nostalgia.
 People also get together and share the moon cakes with their family, catching up with friends, and have fun under the moonlight.

 If you’re also a fan of tea, then you should definitely also checkout our moon cakes and tea pairing guide.